PedroJSilva2001/feup-els-raccoons/README.md

 - Some operations ignore data types which don’t really make sense for them.
     - For example, max only applies to numbers and strings are ignored.
 - In the future we will warn the user of this.
-- Binary operations between two numbers of different types apply type coercion to the most general data type, one that doesn't result in loss of precision:
+- Binary operations between two numbers of different types apply type coercion the same way as Java does.
-    - long + double -> big decimal;
-    - long + big integer -> big integer;
-    - long + big decimal -> big decimal;
-    - double + big integer -> big decimal;
-    - double + big decimal -> big decimal;
-    - big integer + big decimal -> big decimal.
-- The design decision was to have a more permissive API that also removes the chance of loss of precision.
-- However, the user is not advised to have columns with different types.
-    - Suppose a column has one double and the rest are longs.
-We will need to implicitly cast all values to big decimals and operate on them, which is slower.
-- As it stands we are not satisfied with this feature.
-We will rethink it and maybe let the user configure the behaviour: choose between strong typing (always explicit cast) and weak typing (coercion).
+- Sorts also work with columns whose values have different types (string, null, numbers...).

+### Expressions
+- Users can write expressions containing:
+    - table cascades;
+    - arithmetic operations;
+    - boolean operations;
+    - parentheses;
+    - etc.

 ## Semantic Model
 ### Table Modelling